nokeeo/donald-pinckney.github.io/_posts/idris/2019-03-26-idris-serverless.md

 ## Exporting the Function to JavaScript

 This is great, but we need a way to run this code on Google Cloud Functions.
 Fortunately, Idris provides a built-in compiler to JavaScript, so we can compile our Idris function above into JavaScript code, which Google Cloud Functions directly supports.
-However, we still need a way to access the incomming HTTP request object, and write a string to the response.
+However, we still need a way to access the incoming HTTP request object, and write a string to the response.
 Since both the request and response are actual JavaScript objects, the most convenient thing to do is write some wrapper JavaScript which calls our `hello` function.

 But to do this we need to make sure that JavaScript code can call our `hello` function.
 To do this we just need to add an `FFI_Export` declaration to the Idris code: